wso2/docs-ei/en/micro-integrator/docs/references/connectors/kafka-connector/kafka-connector-overview.md

 * **[Enabling Security for Kafka](enabling-security-for-kafka.md)**: This includes a variety of security-related details that will be used to secure Kafka.

 * **[Kafka Connector Example](kafka-connector-producer-example.md)**: This example demonstrates how to send messages to a Kafka broker via Kafka topics.

+!!!
+Info
+    The support for Apache Avro Message type is available from connector version 3.1.0.

+* **[Kafka Connector Avro Message Producer Example](kafka-connector-avro-producer-example.md)**: This example demonstrates how to send Apache Avro messages to a Kafka broker via Kafka topics.

 * **[Kafka Connector Reference](kafka-connector-config.md)**: This documentation provides a reference guide for the Kafka Connector.